-Realising Singapore’s Social Enterprise Employment Potential
+Realising Employment in Social Enterprise

 Singapore’s nascent Social Enterprise (SE) sector is undergoing a period of transformation and growth, with new social start-ups being launched regularly.
 Local social enterprises have an opportunity to provide more products and services that meet unmet beneficiary needs such as healthcare, housing, education, employment, or affordable housing.
 Social enterprises are uniquely positioned to serve these needs by deploying innovative business models, cross-subsidizing high costs, providing meaningful and flexible employment, and re-investing profits to further scale the organization.
 In so doing, they hold a promise of creating significant employment depending on market demand, sectoral financing and growth, as well as the manpower requirements of different social enterprise business models.

 The Singapore Workforce Development Agency (WDA) is the government agency that aims to help Singapore’s workforce remain employable and competitive.
-WDA was interested in this potential employment opportunity offered by Social Enterprises, and invited Eden Strategy Institute to identify the most attractive segment for local social enterprises based on the unmet demands and the potential employment that can be created by them.
+WDA was interested in this potential employment opportunity offered by Social Enterprises, and commissioned Eden Strategy Institute to identify the most attractive segment for local social enterprises based on the unmet demands and the potential employment that can be created by them.

 After researching the demand and supply numbers for different social enterprise segments, Eden identified the eldercare social enterprises as an attractive segment for growth and disruptive innovation.
 Singapore is expected to experience a rapid growth in the underserved elderly population, due to limited capacity supplied by private and public providers of elder care.
 Singapore is expected to have more elderly than many aged countries, with 1 elder supported by 2.1 working age citizens by 2030 at current growth trajectories.
 Yet, different elder-centric social enterprises globally demonstrate the ability to effectively plug workforce gaps using a wide range of business models, provide a higher standard of living for the new baby boomer elder segment, and offer attractive employment opportunities.